Not sure exactly where to find what you need? Check out answers to some frequently asked questions below.

 How do I add or change a direct deposit account?

-You can change your direct deposit account online in the Employee Portal.
-If you have any trouble making the change, contact us via Live Chat or call us at 801-433-1090.
+You can change your direct deposit account online in Employee Tools.
+For security reasons, Employee Tools is the best place to make a change to your direct deposit account.
+If you have any trouble making the change, contact us via Live Chat or call us at 801-443-1090.

 I don’t have a bank account.
 Can I still enroll in direct deposit?

 Yes!
-We offer a Global Cash Card solution for employees who want the benefit of having their pay checks direct deposited.
-If you would like to enroll in the Global Cash Card program click here to complete the Global Cash Card form online through DocuSign to sign up to have your pay check deposited to a Global Cash Card debit card.
+We offer a Wisely Pay Card solution for employees who want the benefit of having their pay checks direct deposited.
+If you would like to enroll in the Wisely Pay Card program, contact us at 801-443-1090 or firstname.lastname@example.org

-You are not able use a Global Cash Card you received from another employer for direct deposit through Helpside.
+You are not able use a Wisely Pay Card you received from another employer for direct deposit through Helpside.
 You must sign up for a new account.

-Who do I contact about issues with my Global Cash Card?
+Who do I contact about issues with my Global Cash Card/Wisely Pay Card?

 What should I do if I my insurance premium deductions from my paycheck are more than what was listed on my Employee Rate Sheet?